 The Lessons Learned Project (LLP) of the Contact Group on Piracy off the Coast of Somalia (CGPCS) is an initiative that supports the Chairperson of the group.
 The consortium records the work and captures the experience of the Contact Group on Piracy off the Coast of Somalia.
 The goal is to extrapolate core lessons and feed these into policy processes.
 The Lessons Learned Consortium follows up on the 2013 decision of the CGPCS Plenary to compile and secure the institutional memory of the CGPCS with a specific focus on lessons learned.

 From 2013 to 2015 the LLP has produced a range of lessons learned publications for different target audiences and purposes.
-Three core dimensions are addressed by the LLP:
+Since 2015 this website is also the official website of the CGPCS.
+It publishes the CGPCS documents as well as records of the meetings.

 The LLP engages in methodologically rigorous, evidence-based academic and policy work which intends to capture the plurality of different experiences of the CGPCS.
 At the heart of the LLP’s methodology is this website that offers an organized, transparent and easily accessible repository, which consists of different sources capturing the experiences of people and institutions associated with the CGPCS, including interviews with participants, personal reflections, and a range of lessons learned papers by organizations active in counter-piracy.
 These sources provide the main empirical data for the LLP and are accessible to other research institutions and the public at large as appropriate.